datacult/AE-coding-conventions/dc-pr_template_style.md

 # Data Culture Pull Request Submission Checklist

-- [ ]  Git Commit Message: In case you have a few changes in the same commit, be descriptive and concise in your bullet points for every change you have done
+- [ ]  Git Commit Message: Be descriptive and concise for every change you have done
 - [ ]  Provide a short summary in the Title
 - [ ]  Description and Motivation
 - [ ]  Screenshots